simonFouin/fifteen_test/README.md

 ### Context

-At Fifteen, we develop internal web apps in Vue, used to visualize and manage our bikes, trips, users and interact with our service – via our API – for support, operation and maintenance purposes.
-These web apps are used on desktop for support client, developers and admins and on mobile for technicians on the field.
+At Fifteen, we develop internal web apps in Vue, used to visualize and manage our bikes, trips, users and interact with our service – via our API – for support, operation, and maintenance purposes.
+These web apps are used on desktop for support client, developers, and admins and on mobile for technicians on the field.
 The key tool is a map which aims to display the position and state of our bikes.

 ### Mission

 Your mission is to develop a basic web app on which you fetch and display bikes on a map based on Mapbox.
-A developer has already started to develop a small POC but he did not have much time to continue.
+A developer has already started to develop a small POC, but he did not have much time to continue.
 You need to follow up his work and add some features to it.
-The developer may have done things in a questionable way, and may have missed some type issues.
+The developer may have done things questionable, and may have missed some typing issues.
 You are asked to clean the type errors and challenge the existing code.
 Then you are asked to add new features.
 Even if it is in beta, your team wants you to use Vuetify 3 😉.
 You are also asked to use the composition API only, script setup, and Typescript.
 You are free to use the CSS preprocessor of your choice.
 The manager has left you with specific tasks to handle:

 ### Required tasks